 - Broadened Professional Network: Earning a graduate degree will help you widen your professional network by helping you meet, work, and learn with professors and other students, who may help your career down the road.

 Of course, the benefits of earning a degree will vary from industry to industry and from degree to degree.
-Below are of the most common benefits of earning an MS in CS so that you can better understand whether or not it is the right move for you to make to achieve your personal and career goals.
+Below are three of the most common benefits of earning an MS in CS so that you can better understand whether or not it is the right move for you to make to achieve your personal and career goals.

 1) Increased Career Options